Alaska Air Group (ALK) Q2 2017 Results - Earnings Call Transcript

 Bradley D. Tilden - Alaska Air Group, Inc.

-Joe, it's Brand.
+Joe, it's Brad.
 I might just jump.
 We believe in our setup here.
 Alaska has – we do try hard to build trust with our customers.
 We try to be generous with these policies and fees.
 We give people generous upgrades into the premium class and into the first-class cabin, and in return we get loyalty.
 So, I – we're pretty optimistic that as we apply Alaska's policies and revenue management practices to more of the Virgin network that RASM is going to go up not down.

 Joseph DeNardi - Stifel, Nicolaus & Co., Inc.